sachinites/DistributedTransparentMemory/README.md

 # DistributedTransparentMemory
 DistributedTransparentMemory

-This project pertains to developing the Object oriented application to enable configure network devices.
-The application allows administrator to store the various protocol specific configuration operations on a backend device.
-The application follows plugin-play design - that is, for new module or protocol, the developer needs to register the new set of configuration supported by the protocol with minimal code changes.
-Focus was to harness the OOPs design concepts to make the application open for extension but closed for modification.
-In addition, the application provides the WEB interface support to manipulate the network device configuration using REST API developed from scratch in C++.
-The CLI interface is not yet present to interact with the backend device.
-It is a future scope.
+This is the implementation of Distributed transparent memory in C, based on socket programming project.
+A distributed memory - adding up the main memory of several connected machines together to create a one big unified chunk of storage for the user - the locality information of the data is completely hidden from the user.
+Data stored by the user is hashed to the memory of of one of the connected backend node and resides there.
+Memory appear as local memory to the end user, though memory is distributed across several machines in the backend.
+User specify the necessary keys to fetch the data, the backend automatically finds the machine which hosts the requested data and fetch it to user.
+This is how Hadoop HDFS is designed.
+The exact problem statement is here.

 NAME: ABHISHEK SAGAR
 ROLL NO: 10305042